-This is the second in a series of articles we’ll be featuring about different ways people can parent their children when they have an upper limb difference.
-The first was our article about babies and we also have an article about school-age children.
-In this blog, we’ll have some advice about toddlers.
-We wish we could give you advice beyond tasks you can handle with or without your prosthesis the toddler years are tough but we’ll focus on these situations and tasks.
+This is the second in a series of articles that feature different ways people can parent their children when they have an upper limb difference.
+The first was our article about babies and we also have articles about school-age children and teenagers.
+In this article, we’ll have some advice about toddlers.
+We wish we could give you advice beyond tasks you can handle with or without your prosthesis — the toddler years are tough — but we’ll focus on these situations and tasks.

 Your Child or Their Peers Noticing Your Limb Difference